 How to get your products listed

-You can apply to have your energy efficient products listed on the ETL by registering your company and then following a few simple steps to make your online application.
+You can apply here to have your energy efficient products listed on the ETL by following a few simple steps to make your online application.
 There is no cost to apply to have your products listed on the ETL.

 Our application guidance note will take you through the process step-by-step.
 It is important that you first read the criteria for the technology category to check which is the best suited to your products and to understand what information needs to be provided for a successful product application.